 The goal of this project is to provide the public with information about water quality at recreational beaches.
 Development and implementation of a water quality monitoring and notification program will meet this goal.
-Water quality samples will be collected and tested for Enterococcus bacteria and compared to a BAV of 104 colony forming units (cfu)/100 ml.
-Upon receipt of reliable data, advisories will be recommended when sample results for Enterococcus exceed the BAV.
-Data is of acceptable quality when it meets the requirements established in the QAPP under Section B, Data Generation and Acquisition, Subsections 5 thru 8 and conducted in accordance with the sampling and analytical methods identified in Section B, Subsections 1 thru 4.
+Water quality samples will be collected andtested for Enterococcus bacteria and compared to a BAV of 104 cfu/100 mL.
+Upon receipt of reliable data, advisories will be recommended when sampleresults for Enterococcus exceed the BAV.
+Data is of acceptable quality when it meets therequirements established in the QAPP under Section B, Data Generation and Acquisition, Subsections 5 through 8 and conducted in accordance with the sampling and analytical methods identified in Section B, Subsections 1 through 4.